eljefe303030/Melius/README.md

 11. If you have a premium Nexus membership, it will install automatically, if you don't, you will have to click slow download for each and every mod.
 12. Once completed, it's installed.

-If there are any issues with the installation, start Wabbajack again and it will continue from where it left off.
+If there are any issues with the installation, start Wabbajack again and it will continue from where it left off. **Do not press the retry button, as it can delete the whole installation.
+Instead, close and restart Wabbajack if there are any installation issues.**

 ## Post-installation Steps
 ### Root Builder